BEST SURFBOARDS FOR BEGINNERS

 These boards are great for intermediate surfers that want to progress from their first surf lessons on a soft top

-Some People love the glide and feel of these boards that they never move onto a shorter board but will stick with thse lenght and type of surfboards for the rest of their surfing career.
+Some People love the glide and feel of these boards that they never move onto a shorter board but will stick with this length and type of surfboards for the rest of their surfing career.

 MINI-MAL SURFBOARDS: LENGTH 7’4 – 8’0

-Not a bad board for someone to buy after they have had 5 or so sessions on a soft top, however works best in this size range for lighter men, woman or kids.
+Not a bad board for someone to buy after they have had 5 or so sessions on a soft top, however, works best in this size range for lighter men, women or kids.

 Verdict: Recommended as a first surfboard for any surfer!

-Fun shaped surfboards like mininals are smaller versions of long boards without their middle 2ft.
+Fun shaped surfboards like minimals are smaller versions of longboards without their middle 2ft.